YunoHost/ynh-dev/README.md

 Yunohost can be developed on using a combination of the following technologies:

   * Git (any version is sufficient)
-  * Vagrant (>= 2.x)
+  * LXD (>= 2.x) (though only tested with 3.x for now)
-  * LXC (>= 3.x)
-  * Vagrant-LXC (>= 1.4.x)

-LXC is typically lightweight but you may find the initial setup complex (in particular network configuration).
-Alternatively, you may be able to setup a local environnement using Virtualbox which is kinda more resource-hungry :
+As LXC are containers, they are typically lightweight but you may find the initial setup complex (in particular network configuration).
+LXD makes the management of LXC much simpler.

+Alternatively, you may be able to setup a local environnement using Vagrant and Virtualbox which is kinda more resource-hungry because it is fully virtualized.

   * Virtualbox (>= 6.x)
   * Vagrant-virtualbox (>= ?.?.?)